HarHarLinks/matrix-webhook-receiver/README.md

 Set the environment variable `URI_PREFIX` if you are not serving the app at `/`, e.g. in the following case `URI_PREFIX="/webhooks`.

+Since this app is built with [FastAPI](https://fastapi.tiangolo.com), it also hosts its own documentation at `docs`, e.g. https://example.com/webhooks/docs.

 ## Usage

 ### Setup

-To use this app, first create a profile.
+To use this app, you need to create a profile first.
 I will assume Matrix-Webhook-Receiver is reachable at https://example.com/webhooks/.

+I will demonstrate how to interact with the app using `curl` since that makes it obvious what is going on, but you can obviously substitute that for your favorite tool or app.

 1. get a webhook URI using [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) (`!webhook`).
 Tip: since matrix-appservice-webhooks does not support encryption (yet), use an unencrypted client like [matrix.sh](https://github.com/fabianonline/matrix.sh) to create webhooks for encrypted rooms.
 2. make a POST request like the following: `curl -X POST --header 'Content-Type: application/json' --data '{"token":"your-webhook-token","url":"https://matrix.example.com/appservice-webhooks/api/v1/matrix/hook/","displayName":"Choose Wisely","avatar":"http://example.com/some-image.jpg","template":"{{ payload  }}","defaultFormat":"plain","defaultEmoji":true,"defaultMsgtype":"text"}' https://example.com/webhooks/set`